Implementing a 'Friends' Service Using a Graph Database

 What's new with the 'Friends' service?

-- We are currently identifying users eligible for recommendations based on various activities, such as "support signatures," "experience reviews," and "satisfaction reviews," within a specific time period.
+• We are currently identifying users to recommend based on various activities, such as "signatures of support," "product reviews," and "satisfaction reviews," conducted within a specific time period.

-- Among those users, it first looks for "friends of friends."
+• Among these users, we first look for "friends of friends."

-- The user and any users with whom the user has a negative relationship must be excluded.
+• The user and any users with whom they have a negative relationship must be excluded.

-This project required the use of much more data than the "friend of a friend" project.
+This project required the use of much more data than the "friend of a friend" approach.
 Modeling was a more critical and key requirement.
-We had to design a more strategic modeling approach, and I’ll be sure to share more about that with you next time.
+We had to design a more strategic modeling approach, and I’ll be sure to share more about that with you if the opportunity arises.

 Service Monitoring Over the Past Month

-Purple line: Friend of a friend, Blue line: Friends who have been active recently
+Purple line: Friend of a friend; Blue line: Friend who has been active recently

 In closing